 Charity: yes, fundraising for Hjärnfonden

-Impact: According to my research, there has not been any woman (with or without disability) that has done this route during winter in Scandinavian History (counted past 200 years).
+Impact: According to my research, there has not been any woman (with disability) that has done this route during winter in Scandinavian History (counted past 200 years).

 There is no return date nor route as I aim to continue to Northcap in Norway, after this journey, which was the actual original plan of the journey 3 years ago.

 Whether I continue to Northcap will heavily depend on factors such as weather, time, resources and health.

 How and when I return home, will depend on the same.

 - 2015-2016: Do research on who (women with/without disabilities, all types) has done same journey and path during the same climate/time of year.
 Find alternative ways to get to Kiruna and Northcap.
 DONE

 - Bump up physiotherapy a notch and work on weight loss (a work in progress).
 DONE

 - 2015-2016: To see how it affects my health (mental and physical ): Travel more, be more social, hike more often (with 25+kg), test equipment and check what needs to be fixed or get more of, participate in more photography competitions, visit fairs.DONE